 After a short while, concerned crew and engineers were in the cabin looking out and discussing the problem.
 I remember being really scared yet at the same time managing to find something funny when one of the engineers turned up carying a small red toolbox.
 The might of the sea outside and him standing ready with spanners in hand.

 The Skipper came down and told us that all the passengers (around 200) from the starboard side were to be moved to the port side for safety, He then left the cabin.
 A Stewardess then announced for all passengers to calmly make their way forward in single file to cross the car deck to the opposite side.
 Just as though placed into a Hollywood movie, the passengers started to panic and yell and get totally confused until it became chaotic and frightening.
 My Brother made me sit back down and wait till the majority of people had gone.
 The last stragglers were moving toward the door.
 There were about ten of us left when a Stewardess told us that “It’s absolute chaos over there, so I’m going to move you down the front into first class until things calm down a little.
-It’ll be safer there incSunday, September 14, 2014d remain where we were if we wanted, so we did.
+It’ll be safer there incd remain where we were if we wanted, so we did.

 The skirt was visibly ripping along the side more and more, and was still smashing into the windows.
 The huge rivets holding the skirt sections together were cracking into the sides with a deafening crack!
 The engines were sounding very choked and lack of power, not good.